Thursday, 11 February 2021

 The entry written by Malcolm Baker makes the assertion that this bust was carved by Anglo/Danish Sculptor Charles Stanley with the socle carved by Joseph Wilton to make it match the bust of Leake Okeover by Wilton (below) signed by Wilton and dated 1762.

-I have not examined either but the different treatment of the backs of these busts would support the theory.
+I have not examined either but the different treatment of the backs of these busts might support the theory.

-The theory is probably clinched by details of the drapery on the bust of Lady Elizabeth Maynard on the Charles Maynard Monument of 1746 by Stanley at St Mary's Little Easton, Essex., which are the same as the drapery on the Mary Okeover bust as pointed out by Malcolm Baker in the exhibition catalogue.
+The details of the drapery on the bust of Lady Elizabeth Maynard on the Charles Maynard Monument of 1746 by Stanley at St Mary's Little Easton, Essex., which are the same as the drapery on the Mary Okeover bust is pointed out by Malcolm Baker in the exhibition catalogue.

 I think a visit to Little Easton is in order to obtain better photographs of the individual elements.